oiianetwork/staking-docs/docs/getting-started/hardware-requirements.md

 ## Select a Service

-Staking requires you to run a server online 24/7, so you should select a method to run your node:
+Staking requires you to run a server online 24/7.
+You should choose a method to run your node from the following options:

-1. Buy a cloud server service such as AWS, Google Cloud, or Oracle Cloud
+1. Cloud Server Service: Purchase a cloud server service such as AWS, Google Cloud, or Oracle Cloud.
-2. Buy a VPS
+2. Virtual Private Server (VPS): Buy a VPS from a provider of your choice.
-3. Run your node on your local computer
+3. Local Computer: Run your node on your local computer.
-4. Buy a mini server and set it up in your home
+4. Mini Server: Buy a mini server and set it up at your home.
-5. ...
+5. Other Options: Explore other methods that suit your needs and capabilities.

 ## Hardware Parameters